Zanki: USMLE Flashcard Resource Reviews

-Not all flashcard resources are created equal!
-If you’ve begun studying for the USMLE (or read our other posts in this review series), chances are you already know the importance of flashcards.
-But which resource yields the best results?
-It depends what you’re looking for!
+If you’ve begun studying for USMLE Step 1 (or read our other posts in this review series), chances are you already know the importance of flashcards.
+But which Step 1 resource yields the best results?
+It depends on what you’re looking for.
 That’s why we’ve sent some of our most experienced USMLE tutors to test out different flashcard sites and provide a complete review of their features.
+And, now we’ve sent them again to see if their rankings still stand!
 Today we are reviewing Zanki, a flashcard deck resource with more than 20,000 cards.
 But, does quantity mean quality?
 We’ll let you know.
-Here’s our overview!
+Here’s our January 2020 overview.

 - Zanki offers spaced repetition!
 Spaced repetition makes memorization efficient and effective.